 This website is much more than job interview tips.
-The interview process is often cold, stressful, and painfully slow.
+The interview process is often stressful and painfully slow.

-Is it OK to send the hiring manager an email?
+-Is it OK to contact the hiring manager direct?

-My greatest success is not all the placements I've made over the years, but knowing my advice gave job seekers the advantage in landing a great job.
+My greatest success is not all the placements I've made over the years, but knowing my advice gave job seekers a leg up in landing a great job.

 This site will teach you the best way to navigate through the job interview process with several true stories to illustrate what works and what doesn't work.

-Over the years, a consistent pattern has emerged as to how managers make hiring decisions.
-If you know this pattern, you will definitely have a leg up on your competition during the interviewing process.
+Over the years, a consistent pattern has emerged as to how executives make hiring decisions.
+If you know this pattern, you will definitely have the advantage over your competition during the interview process.